ho9983/C-Special-Lecture/README.md

-//# College-Projects
-//My college projects are in here.
+My college projects are in here.